adamjgrant/yesno/README.md

 ### Attributes
 Is either a yes or no (Agree attribute is true or false.)
+Has a gist (character limited summary of their opinion.)
 Has a statement (string, the opinion)

 ## Users